 They are also doing gift cards for future tours and online experiences if you are really craving a taste of one of the 8 European cities they have built a presence in.
-It’s priced per screen so the experience -as it should be- can be shared with others!
+It’s priced per screen so the experience can be shared with others!

-(Keep in mind: the schedule changes weekly and time slots favor Americans in located in all US Standard Time Zones but anyone can sign up and participate)
+(Keep in mind: the schedule changes weekly and time slots favor Americans in located in all US Standard Time Zones but anyone is welcome to sign up and participate)

 Ayres de Blends (Premium Loose Leaf Teas & Luxury Gifts)